C24383586/TUDWeek2/README.md

-# TUDWeek2
+# Hello!
-Week2 of Game Design
+I am a student!